AmarTabakovic/3d-terrain-with-lod/README.md

 and all skybox folders must be located in `skybox`.
 The folder containing a specific skybox must contain six images stored as `front.png`, `back.png`, `left.png`, `right.png`, `top.png`, `bottom.png`.
-Otherwise, see the default images.
+See the default skybox folder as an example.

 ATLOD requires some command line arguments, which can either be passed directly in the command line, or set in the IDE.